syncfusion-content/xamarin.android-docs/xamarin-android/SfRating/Getting-Started.md

 {% endtabs %}

-## Set number of rating items
+## Set Number of Rating Items

 The number of rating items to be displayed can be customized in the SfRating control.
-Users can create a rating application with 5 items as follows.
+You can create a rating application with 5 items as follows:

 N> The default value of this property is 5.